18 Critical Rules To Deal With A Crisis/Disaster At Work

 Workload Too Heavy Delegate more tasks, ask for more resources

-Relationships with Co-Workers A problematic area to fix.
+Relationships with Co-Workers This is a problematic area to fix.
 Like any good relationship, it takes time to develop.
-Be sociable, attend work functions, go to team lunches, never smack talk people behind their back.
-Behave with integrity.
+Be sociable, attend work functions, go to team lunches, never smack talk people behind their backs, and behave with integrity.

 Harassment Report harassment to human resources or your manager